eitje-app/easy_api/README.md

  - Dispatching start_load & end_load to the store for every non-get request so you can show a loading indicator
  - Handles & displays errors

+ __NOTE:__ If you want to prevent the library from dispatching loading actions or prevent the lib from showing the success message, add `doNotLoad: true` to either the data or headers of your request.

  ## selectors: